IdreesInc/Apple-Watch-Poketch/Notes/dev-journal.md

   - Mainly this included ignoring leading zeros while allowing trailing zeros, which required handling the current value as a string rather than a decimal value.
 Decimal to string conversion doesn't have any obvious side effects that I can see, but I'm sure things get weird when using numbers that aren't actually numbers like infinity and all that.
 - Also found a divide-by-zero bug after converting from doubles to decimals (to reduce floating point errors).
 Adding a check for "isFinite" and setting the "overflow" flag if not seems to have done the trick.
 - There is one inaccuracy left where when the app first opens it isn't meant to show a digit at all but in my case shows zero.
 I will keep this for now.
+- Decided to add the marking map.
+Despite it being kind of useless on an Apple Watch, I figured it was one of those apps that really made the Poketch what it was.
+  - I did change things up a little though.
+I made it so that markers that are dragged to the bottom of the screen get reset, since I hated that the second you moved a marker even a little bit in the original game you could never reset it again.
+- For the first time I added persistence to the app so that the marker locations stick around even after swiping to another app.
+Was pretty easy actually!
+- The hard part with this app was trying to initialize the offsets of the markers to begin with.
+Swift makes initializing state variables messy, and in lieu of learning the right way to do it I just repeated some code like a sinner.
+- Also made it possible to switch between apps using the digital crown.
+This is actually pretty responsive and should pave the way for any apps that interfere with touch in the future should I actually want to make the drawing apps later on.

 ## Saturday November 13th, 2021